nupubhon/nupubhon.github.io/index.md

 Hi, I'm Nupur!

+Hey there!
+I'm Nupur Bhonge, an EDA Infrastructure Specialist with a passion for blending tech know-how with creative solutions!
+I specialize in crafting efficient workflows and seamless architectures for the chip design universe, using EDA-specific workflows and diving deep into analog, digital, and mixed-signal realms.
+When I'm not orchestrating network symphonies, you'll find me embracing the chaos as a mom to a hyper-energetic and fun toddler, exploring the shelves of libraries, hiking trails, dancing to Indian Classical music, and showering love on every dog I meet.
+Don't hesitate to drop me a line — I'm all ears for new ideas and adventures!

+You can reach me at -
+Email - bhonge.nupur@gmail.com
+Linkedin - www.linkedin.com/in/nupurbhonge

 Innovative EDA Product Manager | Expertise in Design Infrastructure |  Co-Author of AWS-Cliosoft Whitepaper

 ## DAC Appearances